-- not turning in any assigned work for the week;
+Failure to turn in any assigned work for the week;

-- not demonstrating evidence of reading assigned chapters or viewing assigned videos, tutorials, or other media posted by the Professor.
+Failure to demonstrate evidence of reading assigned chapters or viewing assigned videos, tutorials, or other media posted by the Professor.
 Evidence includes posting to discussion forums, responding to other students’ posts, and generally logging in to participate and engage in course materials.
 Students are responsible for providing written evidence by email (with any supporting documentation attached) to substantiate "authorized absences."

-Note: Four absences in a course result in failure of the course, regardless of reason.
+Four absences in a course result in failure of the course, regardless of reason.
 Should you need to miss four weeks of any course, contact Aaron Abbott, Academic Advisor/Enrollment Coordinator for Online Programs, to withdraw from the course (if possible), and to determine when to retake the course.

 If you withdraw from a course after the first week, you will not receive a full refund (please see the Degree Completion BlackBoard page for a detailed refund policy).
 Withdrawal may also reduce the amount of financial aid you receive and could result in additional out-of-pocket financial responsibility.

 Textbooks may be obtained through the JBU Bookstore or on your own.
 Please review the process for purchasing books for more detailed instructions.

 The JBU Bookstore is owned and operated by Follett Corporation.
 If you choose to purchase your books through the JBU Bookstore and accept enough federal aid (grants and loans) to cover the cost of books and tuition, a book voucher will be issued to the JBU Bookstore to purchase your books and required supplies.